cherrynoize/set-light/README.md

 ## Contribution

-Please do consider opening a pull request or reaching out to me at [cherrynoize@duck.com](mailto:cherrynoize@duck.com) for any bugs or whatever.
+Please open a PR or an issue for any bugs or whatever.